About Us >>

 MaCalus Hogan

-Dr. MaCalus V. Hogan, MD, MBA, is an American Board of Orthopaedic Surgery-certified orthopaedic surgeon.
+Dr. Hogan is an American Board of Orthopaedic Surgery-certified orthopaedic surgeon.
 He attended Howard University College of Medicine, where he completed his medical degree, and then moved on to the University of Virginia Health System for residency training in orthopaedic surgery.
 After residency, Dr. Hogan completed his foot and ankle fellowship at the Hospital for Special Surgery in New York, where he served as a consultant for the New York Ballet Company, American Ballet Theatre and several professional and collegiate sport teams.
 Currently, Dr. Hogan is the David Silver Professor and Chair of the Department of Orthopaedic Surgery, University of Pittsburgh School of Medicine, and chair of orthopaedic surgery at UPMC.
 He also holds the position of director ofthe Foot and Ankle Injury Research (FAIR) group within the department of Orthopaedic Surgery.

 Dr. Hogan is a member of the American Academy of Orthopaedic Surgeons, the American Orthopaedic Association, the Orthopaedic Research Society, the American Orthopaedic Foot & Ankle Society, and the J. Robert Gladden Orthopaedic Society, the latter two of which he serves on the board of directors.
 He has also made major contributions to the field of orthopaedic surgery through his research.
 During his residency, Dr. Hogan completed a Clinician Scientist fellowship at the National Institutes of Health (NIH).
 Since then, he has more than 150 manuscripts, book chapters, and presentations both nationally and internationally to his credit.